 According to Johnson, the benchmark, if it does nothing else, will take some of the confusion out of the market.

 "You [a vendor] could "cook" a benchmark to make yourself look good," he said. .
 "Because of those variables, there was no way for a user to know what was real.
 The SPC is laying down very strict criteria.
 It'll give a real-world view of the performance subsystem and how they're applied in storage networks.
 Is it a panacea?
 No. Is it a step forward?
+Yes.
+Users just want some realistic numbers.
+They've been waiting for this forever."

 To ensure authenticity, accuracy and compliance, the SPC requires completion of its result validation process -- including audit certification and peer review -- before results become official.